 Part of the charm of The Ex is that the retro rides feel kitschy-cool.
 Brave the speeding, spiralling, pop-music blaring Polar Express; the topsy-turvy spinning Zipper and the Skyride, a tour of the park via gondola, some 12 metres (39 feet) up.

 Wonderland is where you’ll ride record-breakers like the world’s longest and fastest dive coaster (the Yukon Striker stretches 1,105 meters and hits 130 km per hour) and the tallest and fastest roller coaster in Canada (the Leviathan peaks at 93.3 metres and speeds up to 148 km per hour).
+New this year is the Tundra Twister, a one-of-a-kind 360-degree pendulum thrill ride, that spins, swings, twirls and goes fully upside down at speeds of 75/km per hour.

 Thrill-ride lovers should seek out the Vortex (a suspended coaster), the Bat (loops forwards and backwards) and non-coasters like Drop Tower, Psyclone and the SlingShot.
 Hot?
 Dip into Splash Works, complete with plunging water slides, cliff jumping performances and a lazy river.